justsayknarf/justsayknarf.github.io/_posts/2016-07-20-psychology-of-pokemon.md

 Once people start questioning the conditioned behavior and whether it's worth the reward, the game needs more and more to keep that player engaged.

 So for Pokemon Go, amidst all the technical issues, frustration is already building, and the novelty of the reward is already wearing off.
-But the game just came out?
+But didn't the game just come out?
 What's happening?
+Why does it ALREADY feel like a grind?

 Discovery + Novelty